abhirajshourya/timebrew/README.md

 8. Users can change theme of app from settings.
 9. Users can change language of app from settings.
 10. Users can set daily/task goal.
-11. Users can assign task to time logs.
+11. Users have daily reminder.
 12. Users can set pomodoro timer.